LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

 In this subsection, we analyse the the impacts of different attack strategies for successful attack probability.
 <font color = red>12月23日再继续</font>
 A. Advance Attack Strategy

+To enhance the successful probability of double-spending attack, an attaker

 B. Adaptive Attack Strategy